The Journey to Trustworthy AI: Pursuit of Pragmatic Frameworks

 \subsection{The European Union: EU-AI Act}

-Commonly known as the `\textbf{EU-AI Act}', the European Union recently (December 2023) reached a `political agreement' on the draft of AI Act.
+Commonly known as the `\textbf{EU-AI Act}', the European Union recently passed a comprehensive law\footnote{The full legal document of EU-AI Act can be found here: \citet{EUAIActRegulation2024}.
+A summary can also be accessed here: \citet{EUAIActSummary2024}.} to regulate AI products.
 To date, EU-AI Act is the only \textit{horizontal} legal framework towards regulating AI on such scale.
-At its core, development and deployment of application or services using AI has to be categorized from a `\textit{risk management}' perspective (see figure \ref{fig:EUAIAct-RiskFlowChart}).
-The five risk categories are as follows: \begin{enumerate} \item \textbf{Unacceptable Risk:} AI systems or products that are assumed to be hazardous to individuals.
-Examples are: \item \textbf{High Risk:} AI systems or products which could have negative impact on: a) safety; b) fundamental human rights \item \textbf{Limited Risk}: AI systems or products used to create or manipulate contents for human users (e.g. \href{https://en.wikipedia.org/wiki/Deepfake}{DeepFakes}, cf. \cite{westerlund2019emergence}), e.g. audio, video or image. \item \textbf{Minimal Risk:} AI applications such as spam filters and video games are examples of AI applications which pose minimal risk to human user. \item \textbf{\newabbr{GPAI}{General-purpose Artificial Intelligence}:} AI products or systems that are built using `Foundational Models'\footnote{First popularized by Stanford Institute for Human-Centered Artificial Intelligence (HAI), a foundation (AI) model is a class of machine learning model (pre)trained to perform a range of tasks with minimal to null tuning effort.}, cf. \citet{zhou2023comprehensive,schneider2024foundation}.
+At its core, development and deployment of application or services using AI must be categorized from a `\textit{risk management}' perspective (see figure \ref{fig:EUAIAct-RiskFlowChart}).
+The five risk categories defined by this law are as follows:

+\begin{enumerate} \item \textbf{Unacceptable Risk:} AI systems or products that are assumed to be hazardous to individuals and are banned.
+Common examples are social scoring systems, manipulative and subliminal products. \item \textbf{High Risk:} AI systems or products which could have negative impact on: a) safety; b) fundamental human rights \item \textbf{Limited Risk}: AI systems or products used to create or manipulate contents for human users (e.g. \href{https://en.wikipedia.org/wiki/Deepfake}{DeepFakes}, cf. \cite{westerlund2019emergence}), e.g. audio, video or image. \item \textbf{Minimal Risk:} AI applications such as spam filters and video games are examples of AI applications which pose minimal risk to human user. \item \textbf{\newabbr{GPAI}{General-purpose Artificial Intelligence}:} AI products or systems that are built using `Foundational Models'\footnote{First popularized by Stanford Institute for Human-Centered Artificial Intelligence (HAI), a foundation (AI) model is a class of machine learning model (pre)trained to perform a range of tasks with minimal to null tuning effort.}, cf. \citet{zhou2023comprehensive,schneider2024foundation}.